 AT&T (#9): SPOTTY SERVICE TO EMPLOYEES

 The first tax-related employee benefit news came from AT&T: President Trump announced at a December ceremony celebrating passage of the GOP tax legislation that the company was offering $1,000 bonuses, worth about $200 million.
 But just before and after passage of the tax cuts, the telecom giant had announced about 1,300 layoffs, with more to come.
-(A Communications Workers of America local estimated 4,000 jobs would be cut starting in 2017.
-The company closed a Detroit call center in January, costing 114 jobs, and will shut down a Detroit “DSL Call Center” in May, resulting in another 53 jobs cut.)
-And this is all after AT&T CEO Randall Stephenson promised that the tax cuts would allow them to create 7,000 new jobs.
+In fact, since the tax law took effect in January AT&T has eliminated about 7,000 jobs, thousands of them held by union workers, according to analysis by Communications Workers of America.
+This is after AT&T CEO Randall Stephenson promised that the tax cuts would allow the company to create 7,000 new jobs.
 Moreover, AT&T’s estimated $2.1 billion tax cut this year is 10 times the $200 million in one-time bonuses it has announced.
 That yearly tax cut is on top of the $20 billion one-time tax benefit it got from the new law at the end of 2017.
 Finally, the union representing its workers claimed the bonuses were a result of labor negotiations, not tax-cut-inspired employer generosity.
-The company has good reason to curry favor with the White House: the administration has sued to stop AT&T’s takeover of Time Warner.
+The company had good reason to curry favor with the White House: the administration sued in November to stop AT&T’s takeover of Time Warner.